 - Detailed discussion about project and tools used along with some rapid-fire questions on machine learning.
 Also, he gave me a real-life problem and asked me to how machine learning will help solve the problem with every step right from pre-processing until testing of input data.
 (Tip- You must know every word you have written in your resume)

 - Polymorphism, Types, overloading, overriding(I messed up here), different types of keys, unique key(Most imp part of my interview because it got carried to the next round ), Normalization and its forms.

 - Joins, Types, Query on join (I had to write it in the chatbox) and 1 question to identify whether its overloading or overriding.

-- he asked do u know Java, I said Yes but mostly i do coding in c++.
+- He asked do you know Java, I said Yes but mostly I do coding in c++.
 Web development(I said a Big NO) and amazingly he started asking me what is HTML?
-I gave the answer correctly to which he said how did you know this, i gave him an amazing reply to which he laughed a lot..
-Then he asked what is CSS and as soon as i started answering due to some technical issues Skype call got disconnected..
-Later i was told that my interview was almost at the end and i do not have to repeat the process so i have to wait for the result of 1st round.
+I answered correctly to which he said how did you know this, I gave him an amazing reply to which he laughed a lot.
+Then he asked what CSS is and as soon as I started answering due to some technical issues, Skype call got disconnected.
+Later I was told that my interview was almost at the end and I do not have to repeat the process, so I have to wait for the result of 1st round.

-After 30 min i was immediately called for 2nd round which was face to face .
+After 30 min, I was immediately called for the 2nd round, which was face to face.

 Round 3: He looked at my resume for 5 minutes (Complete silence).
 Now Questions he asked were: